What Is a Gas Compressor?

 - Rotary screw compressors use two rotating helical screws to compress the gas.
 Compression takes place between the rotors and the discharge end of the compression chamber.

-- Rotary sliding vane compressors consists of an external casing called a cylinder, the rotating element inside called the rotor, and sliding vanes.
+- Rotary sliding vane compressors consist of an external casing called a cylinder, the rotating element inside called the rotor, and sliding vanes.
 The rotor is eccentrically located in the cylinder.
 The rotor has longitudinal slots that hold the vanes.
 As the rotor turns the vanes slide outward, due to centrifugal force, to reach the inner walls of the cylinder.
 The vanes will trap a pocket of gas as they pass by the compressor inlet.
 As the rotor continues to rotate, the volume of that pocket of gas is decreased due to the eccentricity of the rotor.
 The volume continues to be compressed until the leading vane reaches the discharge port, where the compressed gas is released

 Types of Dynamic Compressors